Home » Personnel

 Kate Von Wahlde graduated from Northern Illinois University in DeKalb, Illinois with a Bachelor of Arts in Journalism.
 She is an officer of the Society of Clinical Research Associates (SoCRA), Greater Nashville Regional Chapter and has achieved CCRP certification.
 Kate is working with the research team on cochlear implantation studies, as well as with other investigators and projects within the Department of Otolaryngology.
 Before joining the CAOS Lab in 2010, Kate worked with the VICC Phase I Oncology team and then created and managed a research structure within the Pediatric Hematology/Oncology division.
 Her experience also includes Team Leader and Trainer with the University of Michigan’s Institute for Social Research where she was responsible for various research projects and staff across the country.
 Outside of work, she is active in a number of community events and enjoys spending time with her family and friends.

 |Maria Lynn Ashby, D.A.

 Maria Ashby has been with Vanderbilt since January of 2008, coming to us from Southern California via Pittsburgh, Pennsylvania for one year.
 She has her Associate of Arts Degree in Music, Bachelor’s Degree in Business Administration and Management, and Doctor of Arts Degree in Music Education.
 She is also a Notary Public for the State of Tennessee.
-In her spare time she enjoys being with her family, playing the piano for her church and singing with several community groups.
-She presently serves as President and General Manager of the Nashville Community Choir and Historian of the Bellevue Community Chorus.
+In her spare time she enjoys being with her family, playing the piano for her church and being musically involved in Nashville and surrounding areas.
+She serves as General Manager and President of the Nashville Community Choir and Historian of the Bellevue Community Chorus.
 She also sings with the Vanderbilt Community Chorus and South Cheatham Choral Society.

 |Grégoire Blachon, Licence Professionelle